w0lya/DotnetInstrumentation/README.md

 The rest of ideas can be found in the  [Monitoring app] readme.

 ## Additional Concerns
-Concurrency: the Middleware should be safe as it doesn't have shared mutable state in it.
+**Concurrency**: the Middleware should be safe as it doesn't have shared mutable state in it.
+The Monitoring app uses sockets, and data gets queued up safely.
+High load may be a concern because of connection limits though.
-The Monitoring app uses sockets, and sockets queue up
+**Encoding**: the responses in Middleware are UTF8-ed, so should be fine.